cs0320/server-gearup/README.md

 However, keep in mind that this code isn't _exactly_ what you need for Sprint 2.
 We expect you to use this as a reference, but not to borrow too heavily (you'll need to work with different types of JSON response, requests, etc.).

-Historical note: 0320 had previously used Gson for serializing/deserializing Json, but Gson seems to now be in maintainance mode, and doesn't support records well.
+Historical note: 0320 had previously used Gson for serializing/deserializing Json, but Gson seems to now be in maintenance mode, and doesn't support records well.
 So we switched starting in Fall 2022.

 ## Setup